1996–97 Leicester City F.C. season

-During the 1996–97 English football season, Leicester City F.C. competed in the FA Premier League (known as the FA Carling Premiership for sponsorship reasons).
+During the 1996–97 English football season, Leicester City F.C. competed in the FA Premier League.

 Season summary

 Most observers had tipped Leicester for an immediate return to Division One, so Martin O'Neill's ultimate task for this season was to achieve survival for Leicester.
 However, he defied many of the pre-season predictions by finishing 9th in the table.
-Leicester's season was capped by a victory over Middlesbrough in the League Cup final to win their first major trophy for 33 years and their passport to the following season's UEFA Europa League.
+Leicester's season was capped by a victory over Middlesbrough in the League Cup final to win their first major trophy for 33 years and their passport to the following season's UEFA Cup.